Video appears to show Russian soldier castrating Ukrainian prisoner

 “Give Ukraine the weapons we need to stop this nightmare once and for all.
 The world can’t pretend like this isn’t happening!”

-In a secont tweet posted on Friday, Ms Sovsun wrote: “Twitter banned my profile today.
+In a second tweet posted on Friday, Ms Sovsun wrote: “Twitter banned my profile today.
 Because I posted a video where a Russian soldier castrates a Ukrainian POW.

 “@Twitter decided it was too cruel.
 But this is what happens.
 And deleting the video won’t change that.